yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE 13/ReadMe.md

 ```

 ### Plot
-The examples below shows how to open both CFG and DAT files or the new CFF file to plot (using pyplot) analog channel oscillography.
+The example below shows how to open CFG and DAT files to plot (using `pyplot`) analog channel oscillography.
+The **file_name** can be modified according to the file desired.

 ```python
 import matplotlib.pyplot as plt from comtrade import Comtrade